csgroup-oss/MIRROWRS/README.md

 # MIRROWRS

-[Mapper to InfeR River Observations of Widths from Remote Sensing] Pronounce it "mirrors" : compute river surface width from a watermask image and a set of cross-sections
+<h4> Mapper to InfeR River Observations of Widths from Remote Sensing: compute river surface width from a watermask image </h4>

+## Overview

+Pronounce it "mirrors" !

-BAS is a simple Python-based toolbox designed to compute river widths from a space-borne watermask given a set of section (line geometries) set along the river.
+MIRROWRS is a simple Python-based toolbox designed to compute river widths from a space-borne watermask given a set of section (line geometries) along the river.

 ## Download